What is the Best Travel Card for Australians Overseas?

 Once you have the card, leave some money in your account

-If you haven’t used your card in a while, and you also don’t have any money in your account, Citibank may terminate your account.
+If you haven’t used your card in a while, and you also don’t have any money in your account, Macquarie may terminate your account.
 This can sometimes happen in those periods between trips, when your card is just sitting there.
 To prevent this from happening, it’s a good idea to leave some funds in your account, even when you’re not travelling.
-This way, it will remain active and be ready to use again when you next hit the road (I usually leave about $100 in mine).
+This way, it will remain active and be ready to use again when you next hit the road (I usually leave at least $100 in mine).

 Is it still worth having a backup card?